jboss-container-images/amqstreams-1-openshift-image/examples/proxy/envelope-encryption/PREPARE_KMS.md

 # Preparing a Key Management Service (KMS)

-As discussed [here](./README.md) you must provide a KMS solution in order to use the Envelope Encryption Filter.
+In order to use the Envelope Encryption Filter, you must provide a [KMS solution](./README.md).
 For Tech Preview, only HashiCorp Vault is supported.

 ## Preparing HashiCorp Vault